mananqayasdev/qr-code-component-main/README.md

-# QR code component solution
+# QR code component with HTML and CSS

 ## Overview